ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" readonly options: IJsonEditorOptions;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
+//
+// @public
+export type JsonEditorValidationRules = 'invalidPropertyName' | 'invalidPropertyValue' | 'undefinedPropertyValue';

 // @public
 export interface JsonObject {